 best-happy-hour-waikiki

 Where Is Waikiki?

 Waikiki is a world-famous beachfront neighborhood located on the south shore of Honolulu, on the island of Oahu in Hawaii, USA.
-It sits just 3.5 miles southeast of downtown Honolulu and approximately 6 miles from Daniel K. Inouye International Airport (HNL).
+Visitors exploring this area often search for the best things to do in Waikiki Honolulu before planning their trip.

+best-happy-hour-waikiki